richard-nguyen22/python-robot-vacuum/README.md

 ├── images -- contain images in README.md
 classes.py -- Classes are implemented here
-main.py -- Python file to run the simulation test_movement27.pyc -- Run to see each robot movement visualize.py -- Code to animate the simulation README.md -- Documentation of robot vacuum simulation project
+main.py -- Python file to run the simulation test_movement.py -- Run to see each robot movement visualize.py -- Code to animate the simulation README.md -- Information about robot vacuum simulation project
 ```

 If a file with extension `.pyc` appears, you can leave it there or delete it. `.pyc` files is used to make the animation run smoothly.